-The Company has arrangements for unsecured credit facilities with a number of Colombian banks, including Banco Davivienda S.A, Banco Popular, Banco Occidente and Bancolombia to borrow up to approximately \$3,100,000 in additional funds.
+As of December 31, 2024, the Company has arrangements for unsecured credit facilities to borrow up to an additional \$400,000 with a number of Colombian banks, including Banco Davivienda S.A, Banco Popular, and Bancolombia.

 In addition, as part of the off-take agreement with the customer, the Company has been provided an inventory facility.
 Any amount advanced by the customer carries annual interest based on SOFR plus 4.5% from the date of advance until the date of the payment on provisional invoice has been made.